jflets/ml-mildew-detector/README.md

 # Mildew Detection in Cherry Leaves

 ## Project Overview
 This project aims to develop a machine learning model and a supporting dashboard to differentiate between healthy cherry leaves and those infected with powdery mildew.
-The project fulfills two main business requirements:
-1. Conduct a study to visually differentiate a healthy cherry leaf from one infected with powdery mildew.
-2. Predict if a cherry leaf is healthy or contains powdery mildew.

 ## How to Use the Streamlit Dashboard for Mildew Detection in Cherry Leaves

 Our Streamlit dashboard is designed to provide an interactive way to explore our machine learning model's capabilities in detecting powdery mildew in cherry leaves.
 Here's a guide on how to navigate and use the dashboard effectively.

 #### Accessing the Dashboard
 1. Open a web browser and navigate to the URL of the deployed dashboard.
-Due to the nature of Heroku please allow some time for the application to load: https://jf-mildew-detector-09b8c9aef9a8.herokuapp.com/.
+Due to the nature of Heroku please allow some time for the application to load: https://jf-mildew-detector-09b8c9aef9a8.herokuapp.com.

 #### Navigating the Dashboard
 The sidebar on the left side of the dashboard serves as your main navigation menu.
 Here, you can select different pages to explore various aspects of the project.